 About Beth

 In 2002, Beth’s middle son, Sammy, suddenly began exhibiting a series of inexplicable and bizarre behaviors culminating with his complete inability to leave the home.
-He was diagnosed with OCD and Tourette’s. stumbling upon a little-known connection with strep, she wondered if that might be the cause.
+He was diagnosed with OCD and Tourette’s.
+Hearing about a little-known connection with strep, she dug deep to see if that might be the answer.
 The disorder—PANDAS—was virtually unknown at the time.
-Once it was confirmed that Sammy had an overlooked strep infection, she embarked on a relentless quest to heal him.
-The journey included visits to nine different doctors in four different states.
-She knows first-hand what it feels like to bear the brunt of dismissive doctors while selflessly caring for a medically complex child.
+Sammy did indeed have an overlooked strep infection, and Beth was determined to heal him.
+The quest included nine different doctors in four different states.
+Bearing the brunt of dismissive doctors, she pushed on and found find him the help he needed.
 Sammy, now in his in thirties, is fully recovered.
-Instead of living his life in and out of mental health facilities as had been predicted by some of the doctors, he is a graduate of Carnegie Mellon University and is a successful software engineer.
+Instead of living his life in and out of mental institutions as had been predicted by some of the doctors, he is a graduate of Carnegie Mellon University and is a successful software engineer.

 Beth’s 2009 memoir, Saving Sammy: Curing the Boy Who Caught OCD, launched a nationwide medical rights movement for recognition of PANDAS.
 Parents, suddenly in possession of new information, demanded proper attention and care for their children.
 Beth spread the word further with media appearances and interviews including the Today Show, The Doctors, Mystery Diagnosis, W5, the Glenn Beck Show, Fox News LA, Good Morning LA, 207, AM Northwest, Fox Q13 Seattle, GMA Health, the Bonnie Hunt Show, Sirius XM’s Doctor Radio, and various public radio, internet, and podcast programs.
 Multiple articles covered the story in print and online.
 Beth’s appearances in the United States and Europe have included presentations before medical and parent conferences at the University of California at Irvine, the International Obsessive Compulsive Disorder Foundation, the Northeast PANS/PANDAS Conference, PANDAS Ireland, PANDAS Canada, Autism One, and Pediatric Advocacy and Research Initiative.